justinleewells/pogo-optimizer/README.md

 # Pokemon GO Optimizer
 This tool shows you the IVs and information necessary to determine which Pokemon get ground into candy.
 Perfect for any trainer aspiring to be the very best.

-I have been told that it's a possibility Niantic could get mad at us for using this, but I'll let you know if I hear anything for them.
+I have been told that it's a possibility Niantic could get mad at us for using this, but I'll let you know if I hear anything from them.
 I imagine that it's safe for the time being.

 ![example](http://i.imgur.com/3V8xw1G.png)